HIPAA compliance

 Mapping identifiers

-Maintain a secure mapping between your opaque Zep identifiers and your internal user records in your own database:
+Maintain a secure mapping between opaque Zep identifiers and internal user records in your own database: